 Git

-Git Trick: Undo Your Last Commit Without Losing Changes
+Git Reset: Undo Your Last Commit Without Losing a Single Line

 May 16, 2026